 Bring 1 pair of underwear and socks for as many days as you’re going to be traveling.
 Most times though, I even bring a few extra for changing out of bathing suits after a visit to the pool.

-These items are light enough where overpacking is not a problem.
+These items are light enough that overpacking is not a problem.

-For the ladies!
+For the ladies, don’t forget to pack the bras!
 Depending on your planned activities and the number of days you’ll be visiting Disneyland, 2-4 bras will do.
 You may need a mix of sports bras and regular t-shirt bras.